 We were surprised to discover many neighborhoods full of fairly large, single-family homes which is an uncommon sight in much of Europe.
 It was nice to see people tending to gardens, enjoying their yards, and sitting with their families on patios.

 Upon our arrival, one of the first things we observed was all the tobacco drying alongside the streets.
 There is almost a sweet, earthy smell to the city.
 Many of the world’s largest cigarette corporations get their high-quality tobacco from this region.
 The climate is perfect for growing it here.

 Since we missed out on Pelister National Park, we were excited to explore the Marko’s Towers, or Markovi Kuli, and do some independent hiking.

 Marko’s Towers lies to the northwest to the city of Prilep.
-Located on a 590 foot hill, the fortress ruins are from the era of medieval Prince Marko Mrnjačević.
-It dates back from the 13th and 14th century and remains are in decent condition.
+Located on a 590-foot hill, the fortress ruins are from the era of medieval Prince Marko Mrnjačević.
+It dates back from the 13th and 14th centuries.
+Surprisingly, the ruins remain in fairly decent condition.

 Observers can see that the walls are about one meter thick and are held together by limestone mortar.
 According to historical documents, the fortress was defended by about 40 soldiers.
 Exploring this rugged area and appreciating the views from the top is truly the highlight of the city.

 Hiking Tips for Markos Towers